shaggyy28/batched-file-creator/README.md

 - Request_Url: http://localhost:8080/post-data
 - Request-Type: POST
 - Content: json

 `event_type` key denotes which topic data should be injected to.

-`payload` object inject in the topic
+`payload` object injected in the topic
 ``` json
     {
         "payload":{